kyma-project/busola/README.md

 ## Overview

 Console is a web-based UI for managing resources within Kyma.
-It consists of separate front-end applications.
+It consists of separate frontend applications.
 Each project is responsible for providing a user interface for particular resource management.

 ### Components